You want to know as much as you can about your email subscribers so you can send them stuff that’s actually useful.

 Learn which social networks your subscribers are on

 But each social network has its own unique characteristics.
 So you’ll want to know exactly how your list breaks down by network.

 Also, stuff gets shared differently on Twitter vs. Facebook.
 Facebook users share more on weekends, and respond better to certain writing styles and certain types of content.
 For example, Facebook users click and share videos more than Twitter users (probably because Facebook gives you an automatic thumbnail preview, while Twitter only presents a short URL).
 I got that from: The Science of Facebook Marketing by Dan Zarrella and Sharing on Facebook vs. Sharing on Twitter.

 Just as people sign up to receive different kinds of content from different email accounts, people want different experiences, depending on which social network they’re on:

 With fragmentation will come focus.
 Inboxes are everywhere!
 From Facebook, Twitter, SMS, and the Web, more inboxes will increase competition.
 But this will also create opportunity for marketers to create targeted experiences as subscribers delegate certain functions and habits to different inboxes. – Stephanie Miller, on Clickz

-With Social Pro, you can send specialized content to segments of your list based on which social network they’re on:
+With Social Profiles, you can send specialized content to segments of your list based on which social network they’re on: